 The amplitude for the process $B^+(p_B)\to \ell^+(q_1)\ell^-(q_2) \ell^{\prime +}(p_1) {\nu}(p_2)$ can be written as

-where $G_F$ is the Fermi constant, $V_{ub}$ is the CKM matrix element and $e$ is the electric charge.
+where $G_F$ is the Fermi constant, $V_{ub}$ is the CKM matrix element, $e$ is the electric charge and $P_L=1-\gamma_5$.
 Here the first term describes the emission of the virtual photon from the $B$ meson and the second term from the lepton.
 At leading order the second term can trivially be written in terms of the $B$-meson decay constant $f_B$, whereas the first term is more complicated and requires further study.
-On writing down this term in the most general form as possible, imposing the conservation of the electromagnetic current and applying the equation of motion (see Appendix \ref{AppendixA}), the tensor $T_{\mu\rho}$ defined in Eq.~\eqref{eq:ampli} reduces to,
+On writing down this term in the most general form as possible, imposing the conservation of the electromagnetic current, applying the equation of motion (see Appendix \ref{AppendixA}) and neglecting the lepton masses, the tensor $T_{\mu\rho}$ defined in Eq.~\eqref{eq:ampli} reduces to,

-where $p=p_1+p_2$ and $q=q_1+q_2$.
-Therefore this contribution to the decay amplitude can be expressed in terms of two form factors $F_V$ and $F_A$, as in the case of $B\to\gamma\ell\nu$.
-The amplitude can then be expressed as
+where $p_B=m_B v$ and $q=q_1+q_2$ (in the following we will also require $p=p_1+p_2$).
 Making predictions for these decays therefore comes down to obtaining expressions for these form factors.
-Note that the mass of the leptons in the final state has been neglected, which results in the exact cancellation of the contact term with the contribution of photon emission from charged lepton.
-However, in case of tau leptons in the final state, additional form factors may appear and would need to be calculated.
+Note that as the mass of the leptons in the final state has been neglected, there is an exact cancellation of the contact term with the contribution of photon emission from charged lepton.
+For the case of tau leptons in the final state, additional terms may appear and would need to be calculated.